FrancesCoronel/personal-website-v3/_pages/about.md

 ### What's Happening Nowadays 📅

 > This a [now section](https://nownownow.com/about) and if you have your own site, you should make one, too!

-- sanitizing website posts and projects
+>
+> Last updated October 2017

+- lots of migrations going on! 🦋️
+  - still completing migration from Wordpress for this website
   - will be switching from Jekyll to to [Hugo](https://gohugo.io/) because it's a GAJILLIONNN times faster - eyyyyyy 🏎
-- working hard at the Liquid Studio as a software engineer
-  - feel I've been doing more than necessary so I'm going to chill and let that go - lol 😅
-- exporting all my old slide decks and designs from a zillion years ago so I can publish them and delete dem files
-  - publish or perish - DUN DUN DUN 💀
+  - all my presentations will be moved from Speaker Deck to Slideshare
+- trying to avoid the whole "I'm going to let work consume me whole" mentality
+  - by attending tech events whenever I can such as conferences or hackathons
+  - and by contributing to open-source 👐🏽️

 ### Where You Can Find My Work 🍓️